 You may remember the legendary story of Phidippides, the man who ran from Marathon, the site of the Athenian victory over the Persians in 490 BCE, over the 26-odd miles to Athens to deliver the good news.
 In the earliest version he stumbles into Athens at the end of his run and no sooner does he announce the victory (“Rejoice!
 We win!”: χαίρετε· νικῶμεν) than his heart bursts and he dies on the spot.

-Phidippides thus becomes the first runner of a marathon, that is, an extremely hard race, and is associated with victory.
+Phidippides thus becomes the first runner of a marathon, that is, an extremely hard race, and he is fittingly associated with victory.
 This proved a potent combination for at least one Christian seeking to commemorate a life well lived in front of his family mausoleum in Druid Ridge Cemetery, a mere 8 miles outside of Baltimore.
 Why should this have been?

 Saint Paul (figure 0), seeking a metaphor for a Christian life well lived despite the difficulties of temptations and setbacks—not to mention the difficulties of spreading the word—had written (2 Timothy 4:7), “I have fought a good fight, I have finished my course, I have kept the faith.”
 It’s what rhetoricians call a tricolon, a group of three statements in a crescendo of increasing significance.
 The first two members of the tricolon are folksy sports metaphors which just about anybody would have understood, and the third explicitly ties the idea of (winning) sports competitions to keeping faith.